Write your book in Reedsy Studio. Try the beloved writing app for free today.

 I would just call it "Happenstance" with a cool font.
 Overthinking is an writers nightmare.

-Www.Afterhogwarts.Com - Over 7 years ago
+Www.Afterhogwarts.Com - Almost 8 years ago

 The first book is titled Harry Potter and the Sorcerer's Stone.
 Thanks for the tips!

-Lindsey - About 7 years ago
+Lindsey - Over 7 years ago

 It was originally published in Britain as "Harry Potter and the Philosopher's Stone" - it was changed for the American printing.